United Ireland: Timescale proposals

 In 2020, Ireland Taoiseach Micheál Martin said that a referendum on Irish unity should not be held for 5 years, adding, "once Brexit happened, it should not be a catalyst for something like a border poll.
 I thought that would be too divisive and would only exacerbate the tensions there because of Brexit itself".

 Sinn Féin president Mary Lou McDonald suggested in 2020 that an "All-Ireland Forum on Unity" be created to plan for all aspects of reunification, including a referendum by 2025, claiming that "Irish Unity is the best idea for the future of the country".
 In 2021, Gerry Adams told the Irish Government that it should begin planning for a border poll and that one could happen within three years.

-In April 2022, DUP leader Jeffrey Donaldson has said that Northern Ireland does not need a border poll at all and that it would be divisive.

-In May 2022, Mary Lou McDonald said that a referendum would be possible within 5 years.
+DUP leader Jeffrey Donaldson has said in April 2022 that Northern Ireland does not need a border poll at all and that it would be divisive.
+In May, Mary Lou McDonald said that a referendum would be possible within 5 years.
 First minister elect, Michelle O’Neill launched Sinn Féin's manifesto at the Canal Court Hotel in Newry in March 2023 which was a 16-page document including a commitment to set a date on a unity referendum.
-In February 2024, Mary Lou McDonald said that she expected the referendums to occur by 2030.
+In February 2024, McDonald said that she expected the referendums to occur by 2030.
 Political scientist Brendan O'Leary also suggested the year 2030 as a potential tipping point.

 In October 2023, Taoiseach Leo Varadkar said that it was not currently the right time to hold a referendum because the evidence indicated the referendum would not be won.
 If a referendum was held, work would need to be done to convince unionists that this was the right path and that a United Ireland would be a "warm home" for them.

 The UK government-DUP deal published on 31 January 2024 said there was "no realistic prospect of a border poll".
 On 4 February, the day after becoming First Minister, Michelle O'Neill contested this, outlining her vision of a "decade of opportunity"; in other words, a border poll could be held in 10 years.